Appirio/Health-Cloud-Sfdx-Template/README.md

 ** This project has no releases **

 # Errata
-A few things to keep in mind about Healt Cloud in a scratch org.
+A few things to keep in mind about Health Cloud in a scratch org.

-  - We only get 1 health cloud platform license (??
+  - We only get 1 Health Cloud platform license (??
 Link to support ticket)